AMyriadseviltwin/Obsidian/Death in Space/World Info/GLOSSARY.md

 ---
 #### Holos
-Also called credits, eddies, etc. Most commonly used currency.
+Also called holocredits, holocreds, credits, eddies, etc. Most commonly used currency.

 ---
 #### HP
 Health points.
-Signifies how much damage a thing can take before breaking or dying.
+Represents how much damage a thing can take before breaking or dying.

 ---
 #### Keelhauling
-A popular torture or execution method used by the most brutal crews, or on the worst of criminals.
+A popular torture or execution method used by brutal crews, and prisons.
 Involves tying a person to a heavy tow-cable, looped through the ship, and pushing them out an airlock without protection.
-The person would then be dragged through space at a high speed from bow to stern, forced to feel the oxygen in their body expand and escape, their blood in their veins and the spit on their tongue bubble and boil in the vacuum, until they reach the airlock at the other side of the ship.
+The person would then be dragged through space at a high speed from bow to stern, forced to feel the oxygen in their body expand and escape, the blood in their veins and the spit on their tongue bubble and boil in the vacuum, until they reach the airlock at the other side of the ship.
 [Inspired by a practice of old world sailors.](https://en.wikipedia.org/wiki/Keelhauling)

 ---
 #### LSS